 Our work in this area unashamedly borrows consultancy models that provide a useful framework for analysing options—such as market attractiveness grids and risk cubes—but also uses tools specifically adapted for the sector.
 The session also covers strategy implementation and how to assess success.
 For as Winston Churchill said ‘However beautiful the strategy, you should occasionally look at the results.’

 The next session is on 13 November; it lasts a day and will involve a maximum number of 15 participants.
-Do please contact Jessie at Jessica.nicholls@thinkNPC.org if you have any questions about content or arrangements.
+Do please contact firstname.lastname@example.org if you have questions about any future events, or visit the events page of our website.